 Shuster would move to LA to be closer to the Siegel family.
 In mid 70's Siegel and Shuster were invited to comic book conventions where they were met fans that thanked them for their work.
 From the mid 80's to the mid 90's DC and in particular Superman began to prosper more and more.
-The top editor was Paul Levitz, a fan that worked his way up the corporate ladder and he did what he could to get the creators a piece of the new money.
+The top editor and publisher was Paul Levitz, a fan that worked his way up the corporate ladder and he did what he could to get the creators a piece of the new money.
 Jerry tried to continue writing but was only willing to sign the most generous of contracts.
 He got a bit of work with the independent publishers in the 80s but he eventually decided to retire.

 The pieces of Superman.

 Like virtually all creative works, they come from a mix of influences.
 Here are some of the influences behind Superman.